juklei/uppland_lichen_bird_obs_paper/README.md

 [![DOI](https://zenodo.org/badge/158686898.svg)](https://zenodo.org/badge/latestdoi/158686898)

-This repository represents tha analysis and contains the data for the scientific article:
+This repository represents the analysis and contains the data for the scientific article:

 "What is good for birds is not always good for lichens: interactions between forest structure and species richness in managed boreal forests."